 Fire and gas safety

-A yellow/orange flame in a gas appliance is a possible sign of incomplete combustion, meaning that carbon monoxide could be present.
-A healthy flame should be crisp, vibrant and blue.
+A yellow or orange flame in a gas appliance is a possible sign of incomplete combustion, meaning that carbon monoxide could be present.
+A healthy flame should be crisp, vibrant, and blue.
 Never use barbecues or burn charcoal indoors.

 Consider traveling with a portable carbon monoxide alarm.
-These are easily and cheaply available at hardware stores.
+These are easily and cheaply available at hardware stores or online.
 It’s important to choose an alarm that will wake you up if you’re asleep.

 Balustrade heights may be considerably lower than the recommended measurements in Europe or North America, and gaps between uprights may be wider, too.
 Please take care when using balconies, particularly if you have children.
 If you’re uncomfortable with the balcony situation in your allocated room you should request an alternative.